Early Childhood Education

 Total Units: | 43 |

-The Early Childhood Education Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus the local CRC General Education Requirement, plus sufficient electives to meet a 60-unit total.
+The Early Childhood Education Associate in Arts (A.A.) degree may be obtained by completion of the required program, and either (a) the Local General Education Pattern or (b) the California General Education Transfer Curriculum (Cal-GETC), plus sufficient electives for a total of at least 60 units.
 See CRC graduation requirements.

 Student Learning Outcomes